 Timeboxes create another fundamental problem: they conflate three separate concerns that should be independent.

 Development cycles: How long does it take to build a feature from start to finish?
 This varies by feature complexity.
-A simple CRUD screen might take 3 days, a complex workflow with multiple integrations might take 6 weeks, and platform infrastructure changes might take 3 months.
+A simple CRUD screen might take 3 days.
+A complex workflow with multiple integrations might take 6 weeks.
+Platform infrastructure changes might take 3 months.
 These timelines are intrinsic to the work itself.

 Deployment cycles: How often do you release to production?
 This should be driven by business needs, risk tolerance, and technical capability.
 Some teams deploy multiple times per day while others deploy weekly or monthly.
 Deployment frequency depends on technical maturity (automation, testing, observability) and business risk tolerance, not on arbitrary sprint boundaries.